-Existing auto dealerships transition to storefronts, following current trends like Lucid Motors in Boston, MA |
+Existing auto dealerships transition to storefronts, following current trends | Boston Magazine

-Boston Magazine

-- The connected network of streets support the increase in traffic by distributing trips to parallel routes that are also more pedestrian- and bikefriendly. - Complete streets, in combination with the concentration of the various uses in a limited geography, help create a walkable/bikeable center. - Driveways along Spartanburg Highway are consolidated to increase safety and improve
+- The connected network of streets support the increase in traffic by distributing trips to parallel routes that are also more pedestrian- and bikefriendly.

+- Complete streets, in combination with the concentration of the various uses in a limited geography, help create a walkable/bikeable center.

+- n Driveways along Spartanburg

+Highway are consolidated to

+increase safety and improve

+traffic flow on this major arterial.

-The creek corridors can become to extensions of the greenway network like the Crabtree Creek Greenway in Wake County, NC | Trail Link
+The creek corridors can become to extensions of the greenway network | Trail Link

-Public (and publicly accessible) open space can support gatherings | City of Hendersonville
+Public (and publicly accessible) open space can support gatherings